Baptist Churches in Israel

 A link can be established and continued at different levels.
 This can be done through regular emails, facebook and other social media, and skype.
 Prayer and friendship support are vital, and establishing a regular means of communication with news from each church is vital.
 It is hard to under-estimate the impact of actual visits, to build and renew friendships.
 Visits can include youth exchanges, help with specific projects, mission events, etc.

 To explore further what a twinning relationship might entail, please contact one of our Trustees.
 One of us can come to your church if need be.
-It might help to talk with Ampthill Baptist Church, who have an established ‘twin’ with Shefa'amr Baptist Church, or Tring Baptist Church who are twinned with Cana Baptist Church, or Walsworth Road Baptist Church in Hitchin, twinned with Turaan Baptist Church.
+It might help to talk with Ampthill Baptist Church who have an established ‘twin’ with Shefa'amr Baptist Church or Walsworth Road Baptist Church in Hitchin twinned with Turaan Baptist Church (both have the story of their twinning on the websites) or Tring Baptist Church who are twinned with Cana Baptist Church.
+(See also the News section.)
 When ready to explore further, introductions can be made and a link begun when a match has been found.
 Some churches share a link.

 To help with introductions, we arrange budget visits to Israel for pastors and leaders that focus more on spending time with ABCI pastors and visiting churches, and ‘sites and living stones’ tours that are more general but include time with believers.
 See Visits for latest details.
 We have also arranged for some ABCI pastors to visit the UK in recent times.